 Grommets are placed in the stud knock-outs where wires pass through.
-Electrical outlet boxes are fastened to the steel studs in a normal fashion.
-Not to many builders use copper plumbing pipes any more but they must be isolated from the steel studs.
+Electrical outlet boxes are fastened to the steel studs in typical fashion.
+Not too many builders use copper plumbing pipes anymore, but they must be isolated from the steel studs.
 Plastic piping (PEX) does not.
 Other implications for plumbing are minimal.
 There are minimal, if any, implications for the heating ducts

 Comparing steel framing to wood framing will vary widely because of the fluctuating cost of wood and by the variable labour costs.
-There are several factors to consider when comparing costs, with some of the variables being quite subjective.
+There are several factors to consider when comparing costs, with some of the variables being entirely subjective.
 Most independent articles on comparing the cost of steel framing to wood framing have priced them similarly when all aspects are considered.

-Steel studs stand up well during on-site storage prior to installation.
+Steel studs stand up well during on-site storage before installation.
 This wall system is quite durable and should be comparable to wood framing if properly constructed.
 Testing to date indicates that the metallic coating will offer long-term protection to the base steel in a properly designed and built wall assembly.

 Fire and Sound Considerations

-The fire resistance ratings for lightweight steel framed walls, with the same finishes, is comparable to wood-framed walls if mineral fibre is processed from rock or slag.
+The fire-resistance ratings for lightweight steel-framed walls, with the same finishes, is comparable to wood-framed walls if a mineral fiber is processed from rock or slag.
 Fire resistance ratings are most applicable for party walls that are used in multi-family construction.

-One of the biggest disadvantages of steel is its thermoconductivity.
+One of the biggest disadvantages of steel is its term-conductivity.
 Steel is over 400 times more conductive of heat than wood.
-A steel framed wall will have an overall R-value of only 46-70% of a similarly wood-framed wall with the same amount of cavity insulation.
+A steel-framed wall will have an overall R-value of only 46-70% of a similarly wood-framed wall with the same amount of cavity insulation.
 Increasing insulation from 31⁄2″ to 51⁄2″ in steel framing does not proportionally increase the R-value.
 To increase R-value, it is more effective to go from 16″ o.c. to 24″ o.c.; in other words, reduce the number of places available for thermal bridging.

 Thermal bridging occurs when steel spans from the outside to the inside of the building envelope.
-It can cause high heating and cooling bills; the need for larger HVAC equipment; and moisture condensation on the warm side of the wall which can lead to mold.
+It can cause high heating and cooling bills; the need for larger HVAC equipment; and moisture condensation on the warm side of the wall that can lead to mold.
 A thermal break of insulating sheathing should be used when framing with steel.

 If the insulating sheathing is fastened directly to the studs with metal connectors, a thermal bridge will occur at the fasteners.
 Install plywood or OSB sheathing or wood strapping on the studs and fasten the insulation to the panels or strapping to prevent thermal bridging.

-More on: “Alternative wall systems for low-rise housing” from: Canada Mortgage and Housing Corporation (CMHC)
+More on: “Alternative wall systems for low-rise housing” from Canada Mortgage and Housing Corporation (CMHC)